ccb012100/git-repos/README.md

 # git-repos

-convenience scripts for working with mulitiple git repositories
+convenience scripts for working with multiple `git` repositories